SysKitTeam/docs-point/reporting/audit-reports.md

 There is also the **option to schedule the report**.

-There are no additional actions available for this report.
+There are no additional actions available for this report. **A scheduled report includes the details section**.
+The Export without details action cannot be scheduled.

 ## File and Page Activities Report